 Notice Preceding Compelled Disclosure.
-If Receiving Party or its Representatives are requested or required by oral question, interrogatories, requests for information or documents, subpoena, civil investigative demand or similar process to disclose any Confidential Information, Receiving Party will promptly notify the Protected Party of such request or requirement so that the Protected Party may seek an appropriate protective order or waiver in compliance with provisions of this Agreement.
-If, in the absence of a protective order or the receipt of a waiver hereunder, Receiving Party or its Representatives are, in the written opinion of Receiving Party's counsel addressed to the Protected Party, compelled to disclose the Confidential Information or else stand liable for contempt or suffer other censure or significant penalty, Receiving Party may disclose only such of the Confidential Information to the party compelling disclosure as is required by law.
+If Receiving Party or its Representatives are requested or required by interrogatories, requests for information or documents, subpoena, civil investigative demand or similar process by a governmental authority or agency to disclose any Confidential Information, Receiving Party will promptly notify the Protected Party of such request or requirement so that the Protected Party may seek an appropriate protective order or waiver in compliance with provisions of this Agreement.
+If, in the absence of a protective order or the receipt of a waiver hereunder, Receiving Party or its Representatives are, in the written opinion of Receiving Party's legal counsel addressed to the Protected Party, compelled to disclose the Confidential Information or else stand liable for contempt or suffer other censure or significant penalty, Receiving Party may disclose only such of the Confidential Information to the party compelling disclosure as is required by law.
 Receiving Party shall not be liable for the disclosure of Confidential Information pursuant to the preceding sentence unless such disclosure was caused by Receiving Party or its Representatives and not otherwise permitted by this Agreement.
-Receiving Party will exercise its best efforts to obtain a protective order or other reliable assurance that confidential treatment will be accorded the Confidential Information.
+Receiving Party will exercise good faith efforts to assure that confidential treatment will be accorded the Confidential Information.

 Definition of “Confidential Information”.
-As used herein, “Confidential Information” means all information (whether written, oral or computer-generated) that is furnished to Receiving Party or its Representatives by the Protected Party, which is either confidential, proprietary or otherwise not generally available to the public.
+As used herein, “Confidential Information” means all information (whether written, oral, computer-generated, or otherwise) that is furnished to Receiving Party or its Representatives by the Protected Party, which is either confidential, proprietary or otherwise not generally available to the public (including without limitation, data, load requirements, design plans, drawings, energy pricing information or other business and/or technical information).
 Any information furnished to Receiving Party or its Representatives by a director, officer, employee, agent or representative of the Protected Party or its affiliate shall be deemed for the purpose of this Agreement furnished by the Protected Party.
-Notwithstanding the foregoing, the following will not constitute Confidential Information for purposes of this Agreement: (a) information that is or becomes generally available to the public other than as a result of a disclosure by Receiving Party or its Representatives, (b) information that was already in Receiving Party's files on a nonconfidential basis prior to being furnished to Receiving Party by the Protected Party or (c) information that becomes available to Receiving Party on a nonconfidential basis from a source other than the Protected Party if such source was not subject to any prohibition against transmitting the information to Receiving Party.
+Notwithstanding the foregoing, the following will not constitute Confidential Information for purposes of this Agreement: (a) information that is or becomes generally available to the public other than as a result of a disclosure by Receiving Party or its Representatives, (b) information that was already in Receiving Party's files on a nonconfidential basis prior to being furnished to Receiving Party by the Protected Party, (c) information that becomes available to Receiving Party on a nonconfidential basis from a source other than the Protected Party if such source was not subject to any prohibition against transmitting the information to Receiving Party or (d) information which is independently developed by the Receiving Party without reference to, or the use of, any Confidential Information.

 Return of Information.
-The written Confidential Information, except for that portion of the Confidential Information that may be found in analyses, compilations, or studies prepared by the Receiving Party, will be returned to the Protected Party immediately upon the Protected Party’s request, and no copies shall be retained by Receiving Party or its Representatives.
-That portion of the Confidential Information that may be found in analyses, compilations, or studies prepared by the Receiving Party, oral Confidential Information and written Confidential Information not so requested or returned will be held by Receiving Party and kept subject to the terms of this Agreement or destroyed.
+Immediately upon the Protected Party’s request, the Receiving Party, at its option, shall (i) promptly return all Confidential Information to the Protected Party without retaining any copies, summaries or extracts thereof or (ii) promptly destroy all Confidential Information, without retaining any copies, summaries or extracts thereof and confirm in writing by a duly authorized officer of the Receiving Party that the Confidential Information has been destroyed.
+In the event of such written request by the Protected Party, all documents, analyses, studies or other materials prepared by the Receiving Party that contain or reflect Confidential Information shall be destroyed and no copies thereof shall be retained.